-The fake apps on the Google Play store have targeted the customer of six banks including two of Australian’s largest lenders by stealing their personal details, said Security firm.
+The fake apps on the Google Play store have targeted the customer of six banks including two of Australian’s most significant lenders by stealing their details, said Security firm.
 The fake apps which look very official had been downloaded over a thousand times since they were uploaded to the Google Play store in June, informed Slovakian-based security software firm ESET.

 Along with Australia’s Commonwealth Bank and Australia and New Zealand Banking Group, banks in Britain, New Zealand, Switzerland and Poland were targeted, the firm said in a blog post.